sersoft-gmbh/swifty-linux-action/README.md

 If you automatically want to install the latest matching version, also provide the `github-token` input.
 This will search for the latest matching release using the following rules:
 - `'5'` -> Finds the latest `swift-5.x.y` release.
-- `'5.4'` -> Finds the latest `swift-5.4.x` release.
+- `'5.4'` -> Finds the latest `swift-5.4.x` release.<br/>
-To for example install the latest Swift 5.4.x release\, use the following snippet:
+To for example install the latest Swift 5.4.x release, use the following snippet:
 ```yaml
 uses: sersoft-gmbh/SwiftyActions@v1
 with: